code42/py42/CONTRIBUTING.md

 pyenv install --patch 3.6.14 < <(curl -sSL https://github.com/python/cpython/commit/8ea6353.patch)
 ```

-Use `source deactivate` to exit the virtual environment and `pyenv activate py42` to reactivate it.
+Use `source deactivate` to exit the virtual environment and `pyenv activate pycpg` to reactivate it.

 ### Windows/Linux